TGOlson/nba-graph/README.md

   * search is a little laggy?
   * compress graph json?
   * fun AI logo
-  * more colorful default picks for teams?
+  * more colorful default image for teams
+  * add padding and background to award images
 * deploy
  * setup github page (TODO: where to store data?)
  * deploy assets to aws/cloudflair